ValueMap

 The knowledge part of the website is the accompanying blog.
 In it, I will lay down everything I know about investing.
 My hope is that it will help people on their investing journey.

-I want people to learn how to manage their own wealth!
-Not because someone told them exactly what company to buy.
-But learn how to find a good and cheap company themselves!
+I want people to learn how to manage their own wealth, not because someone told them exactly what company to buy, but because they learned how to find a good and cheap company themselves!

 This part of the website is free, and I intend on keeping it free forever.
 I’m not trying to sell you a course here.
 This is my best attempt at spreading the wealth.
 You should refer back to the explanations at your leisure.
 And please, if you have any doubts, shoot me a message, maybe it is a question other people also have, and I can improve the website further.

-This part of the service is paid.
+Valuemap is a paid tool, and for good reason.
 Never mind that I do have to pay for the infrastructure to keep all of this running, and I’m personally building every aspect of this website.
 But even so, this is hard work that I want to keep doing.
 If you find the tool useful, then please subscribe, and I’ll do my best to give you the best tool in the market for analyzing stocks.

 I do make my best attempt at documenting the tools offered, showing how I use them.
 This makes it easy for a reader to apply their gained knowledge.